 3. Hold mini-celebrations to coordinate with your theme days.

 You can easily and inexpensively get some fun props to go with your dress-up day themes.
 It can be fun to take 10-15 minutes to do something a little extra special.
-Whether you do it at the end of the day or in conjunction with your Red Ribbon Week lesson plans, your students will have a blast celebrating being drug free.
+Whether you do it at the end of the day or with your Red Ribbon Week lesson plans, your students will have a blast celebrating being drug-free.

 Here are some fun ideas to get you started: